Conserving Trees And Shrubs

 Thanks to a fantastic £625,000 raised by players of People's Postcode Lottery since 2013, the UK National Tree Seed Project is aiming to make sure that Kew hold genetically diverse collections of 50 tree and shrub species which are a vital part of our landscape.
 Some are rare, others are iconic and widespread – and all are facing increasing threats from habitat loss, climate change and the emergence of new pests and diseases.

 2015 was Kew's busiest year to date, thanks to the tireless work and enthusiasm of scores of volunteer collectors right across the country.
 Kew staff have been out and about on their own collecting trips, as well as training and equipping volunteers from community groups, schools and conservation organisations.
-For a snapshot of recent activity, see the UK National Tree Seed Project storify page.
+To see more about the project, visit the National Trust's website.
 Thanks to everyone who has helped to fund – and take part in – this important conservation project.